Dynamical Analysis of a Repeated Game with Incomplete Information: Beating after the critical point

-Beyond the critical point, we suspect that the strategy $\sigma^*$ is often not optimal, especially when the orbit of $1-p$ comes close to $\frac12$.
-Indeed, we propose strategies --- far from optimal --- which make better than $\sigma^*$ for specific values of $p$ ; we prove this claim completely for $\frac34$ (which was an explicit open question); we also show the computation for the value $p=0.73275300915.$.
+For $p$ beyond 0.7322, we suspect that the strategy $\sigma^*$ is often not optimal, especially when the orbit of $1-p$ comes close to $\frac12$.
+Indeed, we propose strategies --- far from optimal --- which do better than $\sigma^*$ for specific values of $p$ ; we prove this claim completely for $\frac34$ (which was an explicit open question); we also show the computation for the value $p=0.73275300915$.

 Let $p$ be large enough so that we can expect $\sigma^*$ not to be optimal.
-We choose $k_0$ so that $\tilde{\theta} = \Phi^{k_0}(1-p) < \frac12$ is close to $\frac12$.
+We choose $k_0$ so that $\tilde{\theta} = \alpha^{k_0}(p)$ is close to $\frac12$.
 We also let $\epsilon>0$ be a small real number.